paradime-io/social-media-data-modeling-challenge/README.md

 1. For spotify song data, ensured that the data from the two sources did not duplicate *`select distinct`* and removed variants of the same song that had slightly different attributes using window functions: *`row_number()`* (ex: acousticness for variant A: .91, for variant B: .90)
 2. Because the tiktok top audio dataset was scraped, many fields were weirdly formatted.
-I used string parsing and datetime functions to extract the values I needed, in particular the user engagement data (# of viral videos, # of views) that are key for this analysis.
+I used string parsing and datetime functions to extract the values I needed, in particular the user engagement data (# of viral videos, # of views) that are key for this analysis

 Note: as I do not have access to all tiktok engagement data spanning across every video, I am using leaderboard data as a proxy.

 ### Key Metrics
 Since the focus of the analysis revolves around tiktok audio performance, I created a composite performance metric to score and compare each audio to identify which ones stand out.
 The composition of this metric is as follows:
 - Total Views: these are views amassed across all viral videos associated with an audio across the 30-month period
 - Top 100 Appearances: number of times an audio appeared on any monthly top 100 leaderboard per tokboard.com
 - Top 10 Appearances: number of times an audio broke into any top 10 leaderboard by views